yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 ## Creating Files and Folders

 The `touch` command creates a new file with the provided name.
-If the file already exists, nothing happens.
+If the file already exists, nothing will appear to change in terminal: however the timestamp for `date last modified` would be updated.
 For example:

 ```bash
 $ touch hello.js
 ```

 This command will create a new JavaScript file with the name `hello.js` in the current directory.
 If the operation is successful, it won't give you any feedback.
 You can check by running the `ls` command - you should now see this file listed in the directory.
-Try to run
+Try to run the command again (press the up arrow):

 ```bash
 $ touch hello.js
 ```

-Again, what happens?
+What happens?

 When using `touch` you can create files in other locations.
 You can include a path that can be an absolute or relative path.